Encryptium/ZapURL/README.md

 Alternative uses:
 -----------------
 Hides the actual URL from view so your anyone who encounters the link will be unaware.
-(Rick-Roll Somebody) If the hidden URL redirects to a malware infested page we are not responsible for the damage.
+(Rick-Roll Somebody) If the hidden URL redirects to a malware infested page we are not responsible for the damage done.